Skip to main content

 • If you prefer a cheesy crust without any brown spots, cover the top of the casserole with a lid or foil.

-Ingredients for Four-Cheese Lasagna
+Ingredients for Vegetarian Four Cheese Lasagna

 For all measurements and the full instructions, make sure you scroll down to the bottom of this post for the FULL PRINTABLE RECIPE CARD!

-For the calabrian-pepper Tomato Sauce
+For the Calabrian-Pepper Tomato Sauce

 • Tomatoes: I use a combination of San Marzano tomatoes which are lightly pulsed for texture and passata.